aztecyt2022/Bo2-mod-menu/README.md

 # Bo2-mod-menu!

-Readme revision 8.3
+Readme revision 8.5

-Quick Hot patch!
-Found a bug in the code after sometime away.
+Patched Build!
-Pushing an update to improve reliability and to further prevent menu crashing.
+Made Menu optimizations and removed any unused/broken code Pushing this update to further improve menu reliability.

 New version also has a new release version you can download.
 File and folder placement has changed this now includes all source files.